-*Designing the Future is now open for registrations to any UCD undergraduate student who can take electives as part of their course.
+*Designing the Future is open for registrations to any UCD undergraduate student in January 2024 who can take electives as part of their course.
 You can register on SISWeb as you would for regular modules.
 Search ‘Innovation Academy’ to find a list of our modules.
 Select a module and register.
 Our module codes begin with ‘IA.*

 “I loved the alternative approach to learning,” says Caoimhe Byrne, neuroscience undergrad at UCD, when asked what drew her to the inaugural class of the MakerSpace Designing the Future Module, which launched at UCD Innovation Academy last year.
 “We focused on practical, hands-on techniques instead of the more traditional forms of delivery which can get very repetitive after a while.”
 UCD Economics undergrad, Nikita Fernes, says what drew her in was the opportunity to learn about 3D printing.

 “For someone with no technical experience it was great to have an option to learn this creative skill.”
 And, undergrad Robin Jowett, who is studying law says, “as someone who isn’t 100% sure what is ahead for me, doing this module showed me that there is not always just one result from a degree, one answer to every question or one way to approach a problem.”